bahossdev/Social-Network-API/README.md

 ## Questions

-If you have any questions or need further assistance, feel free to reach out to us by [email](mailto:bahoss.dev@gmail.com).
+If you have any questions or need further assistance, feel free to reach out to me by [email](mailto:bahoss.dev@gmail.com).

 ## Screenshots
 ![screenshot](https://github.com/bahossdev/Social-Network-API/assets/148646212/d03a982c-377e-4d17-bc4f-3eea4bc4ec83)